Keep reading for some fun The Tiny Seed activities for preschool, pre-k, and kindergarten. These activities are sure to be a hit with your little one!

 - While gluing on your sunflower seeds, you can talk about the seed from the story and its journey through the seasons.

 - Last, use hot glue to add the paper plate to the paper towel roll.

 - Hang up your little one’s sunflower and see how proud they are of their work!

-The ability to hear different sounds in words (phonemic awareness) is a crucial skill for little ones to master on their journey to reading.
-Rhyming is one of the most fun ways to practice this skill, as it helps your students focus on hearing the same ending sound in different words.
+The ability to hear different sounds in words (phonemic awareness) is a crucial skill for your child to master on their journey to reading.
+Rhyming is one of the most fun ways to practice this skill, as it helps your child focus on hearing the same ending sound in different words.

-For this activity, have your students match the picture on the flower to the correct ending sound on the stem (called a word family).
+For this activity, have your child match the picture on the flower to the correct ending sound on the stem (called a word family).
 Each word family has two flowers that match to it.
-Your students will also practice building words by adding the correct letter to the beginning of each word family to spell the names of the pictures.
+Your child will also practice building words by adding the correct letter to the beginning of each word family to spell the names of the pictures.